thirumurthis/Learnings/Apisix-Zitadel/apisix-zitadel.md

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/42c554ba-e304-423e-9d98-911ca312fef7)

+Info:-

-In case if the Apisix ingress controller is not installed, we can create the route configuration and update manually.
+  Installing Apisix ingress controller is optional, if not installed the route configuration has to be updated and created manually.

-To apply the route configuration manually,
+  Below is optional only if Apisix ingress controller is NOT installed.
+To update the route configuration manually to apisix.
-1. Port forward the `apisix-admin` service `kubectl -n ingress-apisix port-forward svc apisix-admin 9180:9180`
+  1. Port forward the `apisix-admin` service use command - `kubectl -n ingress-apisix port-forward svc apisix-admin 9180:9180`
-2. From the override values yaml grab the admin_key, should be under `apisix.admin.credentias.admin`.
-This is default value mentioned in documentation.
+  2. Obtain the admin key from the override values yaml under `apisix.admin.credentias.admin`.
+In this demonstration this default value as mentioned in Apisix documentation.
-3. Use below curl command to configure route
+  3. Use Curl command to configure route.
+Below is the curl command to configure apisix dashboard route

 ```sh
   curl http://127.0.0.1:9180/apisix/admin/routes/1 \